Botox 101: What to Expect Your First Time

 New to Botox or Dysport?
 Here's everything you need to know — from how treatments work to what to expect before and after your first appointment.

-If you’ve been curious about Botox but haven’t taken the plunge yet, you’re not alone.
-Most people who eventually try it spend months — sometimes years — thinking about it first.
+If you've been curious about Botox but haven't tried it yet, you're in good company.
+Most people who eventually do spend months — sometimes years — thinking about it first.

 What exactly is Botox?

-Botox is a purified neurotoxin (botulinum toxin type A) that’s been safely used in medicine for decades.
-It works by temporarily relaxing the muscles responsible for creating certain facial lines — think forehead lines, frown lines between the brows, and crow’s feet around the eyes.
+Botox is a purified neurotoxin (botulinum toxin type A) that's been used safely in medicine for decades.
+It works by temporarily relaxing the muscles responsible for certain facial lines — forehead lines, the frown lines between your brows, and the crow's feet around your eyes.

-By softening these muscles, your skin looks smoother and more rested, without changing how you naturally express yourself.
+By softening those muscles, your skin looks smoother and more rested, without changing how you naturally express yourself.

-“Botox” has become a household name, but it’s actually just one of several brands of botulinum toxin used for cosmetic treatments.
+"Botox" has become a household word, but it's actually just one of several brands of botulinum toxin used cosmetically.

-- Quick & easy: Most Botox appointments take around 15 minutes.
+- Quick and easy.
+Most appointments take around 15 minutes.

-- Minimal downtime: You can return to normal activities right after (just skip the gym for the rest of the day).
+- Minimal downtime.
+You can return to your normal day right after — just skip the gym for the rest of it.

-- Noticeable, but natural: You’ll typically start seeing results within 5–7 days, with full results in about two weeks.
-These results usually last 3–4 months.
+- Noticeable, but natural.
+You'll usually start seeing results within five to seven days, with full results around the two-week mark.
+They typically last three to four months.

-This is probably the biggest fear for first‑timers — and it’s a valid one.
-But here’s the truth:
+This is the biggest fear I hear from first-timers, and it's a fair one.

 Most people are surprised by how quick and tolerable it is.
-The needles used for Botox are very small, and while you might feel a few quick pinches, the treatment is over before you know it.
+The needles are very small, and while you might feel a few brief pinches, it's over before you know it.

 How much does it cost?

-Pricing depends on the areas treated and how many units are needed.
-That’s why I like to start with a free 15‑minute consult (virtual or in‑person).
-We can talk through your goals, see what makes sense for you, and build a plan that fits your budget.
+Pricing depends on which areas we treat and how many units are needed, which is why I like to start with a free 15-minute video consultation for new clients.
+We can talk through your goals, figure out what actually makes sense for you, and build a plan that fits your budget — no guesswork and no pressure.

 How do I prepare?
-(Before & After Care)
+(Before and after care)

 Before your appointment:

-- Avoid alcohol, aspirin, ibuprofen, fish oil, or vitamin E for 24–48 hours before treatment to minimize bruising.
+- Avoid alcohol, aspirin, ibuprofen, fish oil, and vitamin E for 24 to 48 hours beforehand to minimize bruising.

-- Come in with clean skin (no heavy makeup or skincare products).
+- Come in with clean skin — no heavy makeup or skincare.

 After your appointment:

-- Stay upright for at least 4 hours.
+- Stay upright for at least four hours.

 - Avoid massaging or rubbing the treated area.